luisdelaye/Mexstrain/README.md

 The scripts in this repository facilitate the manipulation of data (metadata and fasta sequences) downloaded from GISAID to update a Nextstrain analysis.
 In Figure 1 we summaryze the sequential use of the scripts.

 First collect the data.
 Go to the latest global analysis provided by Nextstrain (https://nextstrain.org/ncov/global), scroll to the bottom of the page, select 'DOWNLOAD DATA' and then 'DOWNLOAD ALL METADATA (TSV)'.
+You will get a file named nextstrain_ncov_global_metadata.tsv.

-Next, go to GISAID (https://www.gisaid.org) and download all fasta sequences and metadata already formatted for Nextstrain analysis (you will find these files in 'Downloads').
-Finally, also in GISAID go to 'Search' and download all the sequences you would like to add to the latest Nextstrain analysis and the associatet 'patient status metadata'.
+Next, go to GISAID (https://www.gisaid.org) and download all fasta sequences (sequences.fasta) and asociated metadata (metadata.tsv).
+You will find these files in 'Downloads -> Downoads packages'.
+Also download Spike protein sequences (spikeprot####.fasta) in FASTA format ('Downloads -> Alignment and proteins').

-You will need to download the following files:
+In summary, you will have to download from Nextstrain and GISAID the following files:

 nextstrain_ncov_global_metadata.tsv # latest global analysis provided by Nextrain

-sequences.fasta # fasta genome sequences from GISAID formated for Nextstrain
+sequences.fasta # fasta genome sequences from GISAID

-metadata.tsv # metadata from GISAID formatted for Nextstrain
+metadata.tsv # metadata from GISAID

-gisaid_hcov-19_Mex.fasta # selected fasta genome sequences downloaded from GISAID

-gisaid_hcov-19_Mex.tsv # patient status metadata associated to selected fasta genome sequences downloaded from GISAID
+spikeprot####.fasta # Spike protein sequences from GISAID

 Use the scripts as follow: